This spring, Segler took on duties as special teams coach in addition to his role as offensive tackles and tight ends coach.

 Working with the Bearkat tackles, Segler has worked with Donald Jackson III earned All-America and All-Southland first team honors each of the past two years.
 Jackson was a first-team selection on five All-America squads in 2015 including the American Football Coaches Association, Associated Press and STATS FCS honor squads.
 He also was named as Southland Conference “Offensive Tackle of the Year.”

 Segler was an offensive lineman for Sam Houston’s 2004 Southland Conference championship squad that reached the NCAA semifinals.

-Prior to his return to Huntsville, in 2009 Segler served as the offensive line coach at Lon Morris College in Jacksonville, Texas.
-Segler helped start up the football program that had been shut down since 1945.
+He coached at Lon Morris College in Jacksonville, Texas, helping start up a football program that had been shut down since 1945.

 He holds two degrees from Sam Houston with his Bachelor’s degree in kinesiology and his Master’s degree in sports management.

 Segler is a graduate of A&M Consolidated High School in College Station.
 As a stand-out offensive lineman he is a member of the A&M Consolidated Hall of Fame.
 His wife, Ashley, played softball for Sam Houston.